A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-The {\em excursion mosaic} (or simply the {\em mosaic}) is made by drawing at each time $q$ the horizontal (blue in Figure \ref{F:four}) segment on the basis of each excursion of $Z^{\bx,q}$.
+The {\em excursion mosaic} (or simply the {\em mosaic}) is made by drawing at each time $q$ the horizontal (blue in Figure \ref{F:four}) segment on the basis of each excursion of $Z^{\pmb{x},q}$.
 We call these blue segments {\em active baselines}.
-Furthermore, if the merging of a pair of trees with roots $\pi_i$ and $\pi_j$ ($i<j$) occurs at time $q$, then \begin{enumerate}[label=\textbf{O.\arabic*}] \item the active baseline starting at $\xi_{(i)}^q$ is extended until the end of the new (just created by this merging event) excursion at time $q$; \item the previously (blue) active baseline starting at $\xi_{(j)}^q$ turns gray, and it is included in the mosaic at any later time $q+z$ as a segment parallel to the active baseline at the vertical level $Z^{\bx,q+z}(\xi_{(j)}^{q+z}-)$; \item for each $j\in [\len(\bx)]$, the line indicating the hypotenuse of the $j^{\text{th}}$ successive triangle is extended until it meets the active (blue) baseline of its corresponding excursion. \end{enumerate} We call the gray segments from (\ref{ornamented_2}) the {\em inactive baselines}.
+Furthermore, if the merging of a pair of trees with roots $\pi_i$ and $\pi_j$ ($i<j$) occurs at time $q$, then \begin{enumerate}[label=\textbf{O.\arabic*}] \item the active baseline starting at $\xi_{(i)}^q$ is extended until the end of the new (just created by this merging event) excursion at time $q$; \item the previously (blue) active baseline starting at $\xi_{(j)}^q$ turns gray, and it is included in the mosaic at any later time $q+z$ as a segment parallel to the active baseline at the vertical level $Z^{\pmb{x},q+z}(\xi_{(j)}^{q+z}-)$; \item for each $l\in [\operatorname{len}(\pmb{x})]$, the segment indicating the hypotenuse of the $l^{\text{th}}$ successive triangle is extended in the south-east direction until it meets the active (blue) baseline of its corresponding excursion, so that it connects the points $(\xi_{(l)}^q,Z^{\pmb{x},q}(\xi_{(l)}^q) ) $ and $(\sup(I_l^q), 0))$.
+We will refer to this extension as the {\em hypotenuse associated to $\pi_l$} (at time $q$). \end{enumerate} We call the gray segments from (\ref{ornamented_2}) the {\em inactive baselines}.
 If clear from the context, we will simply refer to a blue or gray segment as {\em baseline}.
+The $l^{\text{th}}$ successive colored triangle (see Figure \ref{F:four}) is associated to the vertex $\pi_l$.
+The parallelogram region stretching in the south-east direction from the triangle associated to $\pi_l$ (its top side equals the horizontal cathetus of this triangle) and situated above the active baseline (aging see Figure \ref{F:four}) will be called the {\em $\pi_l$-band}.
+If $\pi_l$ is the leading vertex of its excursion, the $\pi_l$-band is empty.
+We call {\em $\pi_l$-slice} the union of the $\pi_l$-associated triangle and the $\pi_l$-band.

-From now on, we shall call any excursion of $Z^{\bx,q}$, with its corresponding active and inactive baselines (obtained according to the above given procedure), an \emph{ornamented excursion.} The ornamented excursions are intended to record the past history of the component mergers in the evolution of the graph.
-Given this information, it will be possible to construct the surplus edges using an external source of randomness, in a way analogous to the construction in Section \ref{sec:surplus_edges} however adapted to the current setting.
+From now on, we shall call any excursion of $Z^{\pmb{x},q}$, with its corresponding active and inactive baselines (obtained according to the above given procedure), an \emph{ornamented excursion.} The ornamented excursions are intended to record the past history of the component mergers in the evolution of the graph.
+Given this information, it will be possible to construct the surplus edges using an external source of randomness, in a way analogous to the construction in Section \ref{sec:surplus_edges}, however adapted to the current setting.

 In the next section, we will delve deeper into the ornamented excursions, which is crucial for gaining a comprehensive understanding of these objects.
 However, it is worth noting that the content of the next section may not be directly relevant to the rest of the paper.